 ERPS provides a faster redundant recovery than Spanning Tree topology.
 The action is similar to STP or RSTP, but the algorithms between them are not the same.
 In the Ring topology, every switch should be enabled with Ring function and two ports should be assigned as the member ports in the ERPS.
-Only one switch in the Ring group would be set as the RPL owner switch that one port would be blocked, called owner port, and PRL neighbor switch has one port that one port would be blocked, called owner port, and PRL neighbor switch has one port that one port would be blocked, called owner port, and this link is called the Ring Protection Link or RPL.
+Only one switch in the Ring group would be set as the RPL owner switch that one port would be blocked, called owner port, and PRL neighbor switch has one port that one port would be blocked, called neighbor port that connect to owner port directly and this link is called the Ring Protection Link or RPL.
 Each switch will sends ETH-CCM message to check the link status in the ring group.
 When the failure of network connection occurs, the nodes block the failed link and report the signal failure message, the RPL owner switch will automatically unblocks the PRL to recover from the failure.